monome/docs/crow/reference3.md

 end
 ```

-everything is built on the primitive `to( destination, time, shape )` which takes a destination and time pair, sending the output along a gradient.
+everything is built on the primitive `to( destination, time, shape )` which takes a destination and time pair (and optional shape), sending the output along a gradient.
 ASL is just some syntax to tie these short trips into a journey.

 ```lua
 -- an ASL is composed of a sequence of 'to' calls in a table